napmany/llmsnap/docs/examples/aider-qwq-coder/README.md

     --openai-api-base "http://10.0.1.24:8080/v1" \
 ```

-Set `--openai-api-base` to the IP and port where your llama-swap is running.
+Set `--openai-api-base` to the IP and port where your llmsnap is running.

 ## Create an aider model settings file